 23 May 2016

-Challenging evening, for us.
-After a lovely day-off in Portland (one of America’s great cities, if you have not tried it yet…) we were set for another good WHO show.
+A challenging evening for us.
+After a lovely day-off in Portland (one of America’s great cities, if you have not tried it yet) we were set for another good Who show.
 Suddenly one of our key team members was taken to the hospital with a worrying set of symptoms; you have to be careful, even with a big show to do – such things are treated as seriously as possible.
 Rather than wait, it was decided to handle it with a hospital visit.

 Then – good news, in a way – no more trouble, but it put one of our main people out of commission during this show.
 On the road, each person has a role (usually more than one base is covered, you do several different jobs during the day/night) which takes a specialized set of skills.
 Like the musicians, we each get better at our jobs by doing them over and over during the tour.
 Sometimes, one member can be absent, as in this case, and we’ll cover for them: For this job, two people could overlap what they were doing and keep and eye on this person’s work.
 It’s extra stress and strain for those doing the “new job” – and they certainly haven’t had the experience and practice to make it go as well as usual.

-Someone in the audience was at their 100th show tonight, down in front.
+Someone in the audience was at their one hundredth show tonight, down in front.
 This was made obvious as his friend had brought a sign saying so!
 After a while (really at the end of the show) Pete mentioned that it was time to stop holding UP the sign; they’d seen it often enough.
-But congratulations on your 100th show… whoever you are.
+But congratulations on your hundredth show whoever you are.